 Complete Recovery – Several Months

 Most patients’ range of motion improves, and they have a sufficient amount of strength about four to six months after their torn rotator cuff surgery.
 Although the recovery following rotator cuff surgery is lengthy, being committed to the rehabilitation process is the key to a successful recovery.

 Cameron Can Help You

-An orthopaedic specialist is an invaluable resource for treating shoulder pain.
-From minor injuries like torn cartilage to facilitating your knee surgery, an orthopaedic surgeon offers precise expertise designed to increase your mobility, reduce your pain and get your life back on track.
+An orthopedic specialist is an invaluable resource for treating shoulder pain.
+From minor injuries like torn cartilage to facilitating your knee surgery, an orthopedic surgeon offers precise expertise designed to increase your mobility, reduce your pain and get your life back on track.

 ©2019 Cameron Memorial Community Hospital